STATUS : SJR103 WAS PASSED OUT OF THE SENATE STATE AFFAIRS COMMITTEE AND WILL BE HEARD ON THE SENATE FLOOR NEXT, MOST LIKELY THE WEEK OF 3/3.

 Why is this important to cattle producers in Idaho?

 Grazing on public lands is an important element of multiple use, for many reasons ranging from health of the landscape, benefit to wildlife and ability for cattle to take inedible to human forage and convert to a high-quality protein available to the American population.
-Ranchers work hand in hand with agency on a regular basis.
+Ranchers work hand in hand with agency on a regular basis and state land permitees depend on stability provided by long term leases.

 Does ICA support this proposed bill?